 1. Get Some Training First

 Most novice surfers are attracted to the sport after watching professional surfers on TV.
 While surfing looks cool from whichever angle you choose to look at it, it’s not one of those things that you can wake up one day and start doing.
 The problem with beginning surfers is that they think they are good to go as long as they are able to cling on their surfing boards.
 Keep in mind that sometimes the impact of the waves is strong enough to crash a board.
-For the sake of being on the safe side, it’s recommended you first enroll for some surfing lessons that are offered by experienced surfing instructors.
+For the sake of being on the safe side, it’s recommended you first enroll for some surfing lessons that are offered by experienced surfing instructors so you can build good surfing foundations.
 Such lessons will equip you with skills that you can use to rescue yourself in case the unexpected happens.

 2. Wear Protective Gear